Druvi-Tendulkar/ETG-Inventory-Management-System-Python/README.md

 This is an Inventory Management System created using Python.
 The data is recorded in a JSON file.
 The item details are stored in IMS.json file, whereas the purchase history is stored in Sales.json file.

-The data contain more than 40 items and 5 attributes.
+The data contains more than 40 items and 5 attributes i.e. Item: ID, Name, Category, Price, Quantity, Rating.

 Some of the functions included are:
 1. Viewing all the items in the inventory.